department-of-veterans-affairs/va.gov-team/products/ask-va/research/Business line engagement/Feedback on military service fields.md

 - `Who are you asking a question for?` = `A general question`
 - and/or `Category` or `topic` = `Education benefits and work study`

-But although `Social security number` is required, we will let submitters opt out if they or their Veteran do not have a `Social security number`.
-In that case, we will ask for their `Service number`.
+However, if the Veteran does not have a `Social security number`, we will ask for their `Service number`.
 This will remain optional, in case they do not have either.

 #### `Service start date` and `Service end date`